MediaArea/MediaConch/FuncReqPolicyChecker.md

 ### Functional Overview

 In the context of the Command Line Interface the Policy Checker shall allow for the Policy Set XML and the file or files to be tested to be inputs to the command line utility.
-The output of the utility will be a report compliant with PreForma reporting format for the expression of conformance, policy and metadata information.
+The output of the utility will be a report compliant with PREFORMA reporting format for the expression of conformance, policy and metadata information.
 The command line will provide various levels of verbosity in order to show progress in processing through multiple files and allow the policy results to be shown as they are assessed.

 The Policy Checker will support exit codes to programmically inform to the output of the process.